zextras/tech-doc/source/suite/team.rst

 sent by the webcam and the stream of the screen share are distinct and treated as separate users.

-When using the Instant Meeting in **Cinema Mode** (see Figure `formalpara_title <#img-cinema-mode>`_), the central area contains the stream of the person who is taking, although at any time it is possible to pin the video of another participant.
+When using the Instant Meeting in **Cinema Mode** (see :numref:`fig_team_cinema_mode`), the central area contains the stream of the person who is taking, although at any time it is possible to pin the video of another participant.
 These additional features are available in cinema mode:

 -  A miniature for every participant is shown in the right column